latorreandrea/mole-catching/README.md

   - used to help create my wireframes.

 - [FontAwe](https://fontawesome.com/)
-  - used to use some icons in the site
+  - used to use some icons in the site.

 - [Vectr](https://vectr.com/)
   -To create the images  for the game.